Giangiui/dagonstar/docs/documentation.md

 > [!NOTE]
 > By default, each containers is deployed with a volume to the scratch directory of the tasks.
 So, you can access this directory to see the results of a task.

-> [WARNING]
+> [!WARNING]
-> We are working on a bug that prevents DagOnStar from allowing communication between tasks, preventing the exchange of files.
+> We are working on a bug that prevents DAGonStar from allowing communication between tasks, preventing the exchange of files.